Ever heard these statements in your workplace?

 Start Using the Self Fulfilling Prophecy to Your Advantage

 OK.
 It is *possible* that in the earlier example, Nick was actually not up to the job.
 Kelly may have been right.

 But how can you know for sure?

-The only way to know is to offer support and believe in the people around you.
-If you set positive conditions for success, then you have the best chance.
-If there is still a problem, you have your answer.
-But don’t sabotage yourself by letting your existing held beliefs about someone cloud your judgement.
-You need to challenge your preconceptions so that you can set the right conditions for somebody to succeed.
+Be careful not to sabotage yourself by letting your opinions about someone cloud your judgement.
+You need to challenge your opinions so that you can set the right conditions for somebody to succeed.

 Wouldn’t you rather say “I told you so” about someone succeeding than being a failure?
 Give someone a chance, and they may just surprise you.